-During the six-month periods ended June 30, 2023 and 2022, the Company issued shares of common stock as follows:
+During the nine-month periods ended September 30, 2023 and 2022, the Company issued shares of common stock as follows:

-For the six months ended June 30 2023 2022 Conversion of debentures and accrued interest 5,469 Exercise of common stock warrants to common stock 365.001 Stock based compensation to employees and directors 271,141 Stock based compensation for services performed by one prior director 10,000 Conversion of convertible debt to common stock, including "make whole" issuances 164,446 Issuance of common stock for cash 69,834 Stock based compensation for services 92.500 18,750 Total common shares issued 962,922 34 219
+For the nine months September 30, 2023 2022 Conversion of debentures and accrued interest - 5,469 Exercise of common stock warrants to common stock 365,001 - Stock based compensation to employees and directors 271,141 - Stock based compensation for services performed by one prior director - 10,000 Conversion of convertible debt to common stock, including "make whole" issuances 164,446 - Issuance of common stock for cash 246,304 205,556 Stock based compensation for services 144,900 48,750 Total common shares issued 1,191,792 269,775

-During the six-month period ended June 30, 2023, the Company issued 69,834 shares of common stock for \$314,251 in its common stock and warrant unit offering.
-Additionally, the Company converted outstanding convertible debt of \$480,000 plus interest totaling \$519,712 into 164,446 shares of common stock at a conversion price of \$3.50.
+During the nine-month period ended September 30, 2023, the Company issued 69,834 shares of common stock for \$314,251 in its common stock and warrant unit offering that closed March 31, 2023; and in the third quarter of 2023, the Company issued 176,471 shares of common stock for \$600,000 in a private placement, inclusive of a \$100,000 subscription receivable received in October 2023.
+As of March 31, 2023, the Company also converted outstanding convertible debt of \$480,000 plus interest totaling \$519,712 into 164,446 shares of common stock at a conversion price of \$3.50.
 The Company also received exercises of 365,001 warrants into 365,001 shares of common stock at an exercise price of \$3.00, for a total of \$1,144,501, which included \$49,500 that offset fees owed for services, and which also included \$342,669 in subscription receivables related to conversion notices that were executed prior to March 31, 2023 and funds that were received in April 2023.

-Additionally during the six-month period ended June 30, 2023, the Company issued 269,102 shares to board members and employees for their annual bonus as deferred compensation until vested.
+Additionally during the nine-month period ended September 30, 2023, the Company issued 269,102 shares to board members and employees for their annual bonus as deferred compensation until vested.
 The awards are subject to vesting and forfeiture conditions including satisfaction of certain performance-based milestones, as follows: (1) 209,102 shares were issued as incentive compensation vesting 50% upon the Company's uplisting to Nasdaq if within three years, with the balance vesting in eight quarterly installments commencing on the sooner of such Nasdaq uplisting or 12 months after issuance; provided all shares shall vest upon the sale, merger or other "exit" event for the Company and its shareholders; and (2) 60,000 shares were issued to compensate four members of the management team for acceptance of a significant reduction in their base salaries in 2023 to help the Company conserve cash resources, and vest upon the completion of the Company's next funding in the amount of at least \$5 million or Company exit.
 The awards scheduled to vest upon the occurrence of the vesting conditions will not vest in accordance with those vesting conditions if the recipient of the award is no longer providing services to the Company at the time of vesting.
-The award recipient's status will end on the day the notice of terminiation is provided (whether by the Company or by the Participant upon resignation) and will not be extended by any notice eriod that may be required contractually or under applicable local law.
+The award recipient's status will end on the day the notice of terminiation is provided (whether by the Company or by the Participant upon resignation) and will not be extended by any notice period that may be required contractually or under applicable local law.